exploratoria/exploratoria.github.io/readme.md

 Exploratorio is a GitHub Organization.
 Feel free to request an invitation to join.

-_See also the source code of this file for notes embedded as comments_
+_See also the raw source code of this file for notes embedded as comments_

 ## Concept